 The dsPIC33CK256MP508 family devices implement a JTAG interface, which supports boundary scan device testing.
-Detailed information on this interface will be provided in future revisions of this document.
+Programming is not supported through the JTAG interface; only boundary scan is supported.

 Note: Refer to "Programming and Diagnostics" (DS70608) in the "dsPIC33/PIC24 Family Reference Manual" for further information on usage, configuration and operation of the JTAG interface.